 - Include such content in or with any product that a user creates or distributes; or

 Notwithstanding the above, nothing contained in this license shall be construed as conferring any right under any copyright or any other person who owns the copyright in content provided on Golder’s website.

 7.8 No Warranties

 Unless otherwise stated, Golder does not warrant the quality, accuracy, completeness or suitability of any information on its Information Services.
 Such information is provided “as is” without representations, warranties or conditions of any kind, express or implied.
 Use of any information or materials on Golder’s Information Services is entirely at the user’s own risk.
 In no event shall Golder be liable for any damages whatsoever, including special, indirect or consequential damages, arising out of or in connection with the use or performance of information available via our Information Services.

 7.9 Applicable Laws

-The laws of the State of Georgia, U.S.A. shall govern use of these Information Services and the interpretation, validity and effect of this Policy, notwithstanding any conflict of laws, provisions or your domicile, residence or physical location.
+The laws of the State of Georgia, U.S.A. shall govern use of these Information Services and the interpretation, validity and effect of this Policy, notwithstanding any conflict of laws provisions or your domicile, residence or physical location.
 Except as otherwise provided in this Policy (for example, with respect to disputes over Golder’s compliance with the Privacy Shield Principles).
-Users of Golder’s Information Services are hereby consenting and submitting to the exclusive jurisdiction of the State Courts of Georgia (Dekalb County) and the United States District Court for the Northern District of Georgia in any action or proceeding related to our Information Services and agreeing not to commence any such action or proceeding except such courts.
+Users of Golder’s Information Services are hereby consenting and submitting to the exclusive jurisdiction of the State Courts of Georgia (Dekalb County) and the United States District Court for the Northern District of Georgia in any action or proceeding related to our Information Services and agreeing not to commence any such action or proceeding except in such courts.